ProximalElk6186/xmb-linux/README.md

 Feel free to contribute to this repository by Forking it, making the changes and then making a Pull Request.

 ## Project goals:
-- Recreate the XMB™ interface using HTML + CSS + JavaScript
+- Recreate the SONY PLAYSTATION 3's XMB™ interface using HTML + CSS + JavaScript

 - Modify a web browser to display the XMB™ interface as a full-screen no-window-controls (no Close, Minimize buttons as well as no Title bar) window